 FoTH help the management of the reserve in every possible way.
 Friends can do their bit for the reserve and surroundings by raising funds to finance approved projects, organise hikes, share their knowledge with other friends and visitors, educate, train, provide technical skills and labour.

-We use our skills and manual labour for maintenance of hiking paths and steps, hacking, fire breaks, making sign boards, construct bridges.
+We use our skills and manual labour for walks, maintenance of hiking paths and steps, fire breaks, hacking, making sign boards, construct bridges.

-We cut down and removed alien vegetation such as Pine, Port Jackson, Bluegum and Rooikrans and other shrub alien vegetation in the reserve.
+We cut down and removed alien vegetation such as Pine, Port Jackson, Rooikrans, certain Bluegums and other shrub alien vegetation growing in the reserve.

-Every first Tuesday of the month we present an interesting talk or presentation with an environmental flavour.
-These talks are advertised on our website, on Facebook, in the local press as well as in our notices.
+First Tuesday of the month we present an interesting talk or presentation with an environmental flavor.
+Talks are advertised on tygerberghills website, on Facebook, in the local Tygerberger as well as in our notices.
 The venue is the Kristo Pienaar Environmental Education Centre in the Tygerberg Nature Reserve.